Mercado Municipal São Filipe, Cape Verde

 Flooding

 The rainy season in Cape Verde is from mid-August to mid-October.
-Torrential rains can cause floods and landslides.
+Torrential rains on some of the islands can cause floodings and landslides.
 Monitor local weather reports and expect difficulties when travelling to affected areas during this season.

 Earthquakes